case study # 01

 - Effectively handle environmental noise while working within the limits on signal drive strength, such as electromagnetic interference; charger noise; noise injected by the user.

-- Work within power constraints, which included keeping overall power consumption low and managing multiplexing incompatible high and low voltage circuitry.
+- Work within power constraints, which included keeping overall power consumption low.

 - Work with different types of touch panels with different transmit and receive line layouts and which correspondingly respond to touch differently.